 Norma is a registered Health Play Specialist and experienced HE lecturer with an MA in Education.
 She represents the profession of Health Play Specialists on a national level and endeavours to share her professional experiences with the students she has the pleasure of teaching.

-The Kingston University Foundation Degree in Early Years is a professionally recognised two-year degree that is highly valued by employers.
-It is delivered here at NESCOT on behalf of Kingston University.
-The Early Years Foundation degree is specifically designed for Early Years practitioners who have an appropriate Level 3 qualification and that are currently working, or volunteering, 16 hours per week within the Early Years Foundation Stage.
+The Foundation Degree in Early Years is a professionally recognised two-year degree that is highly valued by employers.
+It is delivered by and at Nescot on behalf of the Open University (subject to validation).
+The course is specifically designed for Early Years practitioners who have an appropriate Level 3 qualification and that are currently working, or volunteering, 16 hours per week within the Early Years Foundation Stage.

 “I just wanted to let you know how grateful I am to have had you both as teachers for my first two years.
 Being taught to such a very high standard and learning alongside other practitioners from different settings has increased my understanding of Early Years so much.
 Keep being fab at what you do!”